sirwilliamiv/calculator/README.md

 3. In your JavaScript, put an event listener on each of the buttons.

-4. Copy the code below an implement a basic calculator.

-5. When the user performs one of the operations, output the result to another DOM element of your choice.
+4. When the user performs one of the operations, output the result to another DOM element of your choice.